ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 ## Heading buttons

 The heading feature lets you also use a set of heading buttons instead of the dropdown list.
 The toolbar buttons are configurable and it is possible to include a paragraph button, too.
-Compare the heading toolbar dropdown from above demo with the heading buttons below to check the functionality and usability of this variation.
+Compare the heading toolbar dropdown from the demo above with the heading buttons below to check the functionality and usability of this variation.

 {@snippet features/heading-buttons}